psb-2018-2019-apcsp/bhs-calendar/README.md

 The **shortened** schedules are a first draft at evening the block durations (our goal was within 5 minutes of 435) by shortening the lunch block in cases of split lunch (mostly the HUMAN lunch schedule) by stealing the first passing time from the lunch block.
 This results in (mostly) even block durations (though there are still some anomolies) but *wildly* uneven lunch durations, *e.g.* a 41-minute lunch discrepancy for grade 9 from HUMAN to STEAM.

-The **merged** schedules have all lunch and passing times merged into one '*lunch*' block we are calling a *blob*.
+The **merged** schedules have all lunch and passing times merged into one '*lunch*' block we are calling a *blob*, making explicit the start and end times of the class blocks.

 Version | MERGED | UNMERGED
 ---- | ---- | ----
 **both** | [./www/schedule-1b-teacher-bhs-2019-2020-both-merge.html](./www/schedule-1b-teacher-bhs-2019-2020-both-merge.html) | [./www/schedule-1b-teacher-bhs-2019-2020-both.html](./www/schedule-1b-teacher-bhs-2019-2020-both.html)

 The **both** schedule is based on the [both](./data/schedule-1b-teacher-bhs-2019-2020-both.csv) .CSV file where both the HUMAN and STEAM schedules are side by side.
 This .CSV file is based on a worksheet in the schedule [spreadsheet](https://docs.google.com/spreadsheets/d/1ElzWdWimIW7kABuK7UxARrl-ud2nYNYw5Ur_KMCq4mM/) where both HUMAN- and STEAM-lunch worksheets are combined.
 In the *merged* schedules, all lunch and passing times are merged into one '*lunch*' blob (as in the **merged** schedules).
+These can be hard to read, because they show all six schedules side by side for each day of the cycle, but they allow easy visualization of the alignment of every block.

 *More [TK](https://en.wikipedia.org/wiki/To_come_(publishing))&hellip;*